Blockerinho/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-This is my italian bachelor degree, in Internet of Things, Big Data and Machine Learning at Università degli Studi di Udine, thesis.
+This is my Italian bachelor degree thesis in Internet of Things, Big Data and Machine Learning at Università degli Studi di Udine.

+The main subject of the thesis is algorithms, in particular the study of routing permutations on a graph, extended to the case of the 15-puzzle game.

+This repository contains:
-This repo contains the thesis itself, the code of a solving software for the 15-puzzle written in Java and the code of a solution seeker software written in ASP.
+- the thesis itself,
+- the code of a solving software for the 15-puzzle written in Java,
+- the code of a solution seeker software written in ASP.